-Based on the analysis of the documentation provided by the PPO, the consultant was obliged to confirm the consistency of the Implementation Description and the model provided by PPO with the Rulebook on the method of maintaining separate accounting and verifying the credibility of regulatory reports of PPO, i.e., to confirm that the defined cost accounting principles are indeed applied.
+Based on the analysis of the documentation provided by the PPO, the consultant was obliged to confirm the consistency of the Description of the Implementation and the model provided by PPO with the Rulebook on the method of maintaining separate accounting and verifying the credibility of regulatory reports of PPO, i.e., to confirm that the defined cost accounting principles are indeed applied.
 For this purpose, a review was conducted to ensure the alignment of the accounting separation obligation and the allocation of costs for all services in accordance with the Rulebook and Article 36 of the Law.
 As noted, the results of the analysis consist of comments and conclusions based on the provisions of the Law, the Rulebook, the Methodology, and recommendations from EU Directives and best practices in the domain of regulatory reporting.

-Through the analysis of the Implementation Description of the Rulebook, which aims to detail the methodological approach to cost allocation and the model, it has been established that the public enterprise PPO has made clear progress compared to previous regulatory reports.
-Primarily, PPO's effort is evident in developing a completely new model to ensure a clearer cause-and-effect relationship of resource consumption, i.e., a more appropriate allocation of costs from cost centers to products.
-Additionally, certain advancements have been made with the introduction of new allocation keys and corrective factors.
-However, we have identified that there is room for improvement both in the Implementation Description and the model, which is also reflected in the findings and recommendations within this report.
+Through the analysis of the Description of the Implementation of the Rulebook, which aims to detail the methodological approach to cost allocation and the model, it has been established that the public enterprise PPO has made clear progress compared to previous regulatory reports.
+Efforts have been made by the Public Postal Operator (PPO) to ensure a clearer cause-and-effect relationship in resource consumption through the refinement of the model, i.e., a more adequate allocation of costs from cost centers to products, in the part of the presentation of services by quantities on which discounts are calculated.
+Additionally, certain progress has been made by adding the description of the creation of corrective factors, as well as by adding the description related to the pricing of services in international postal services (IPS).